velayudhum/balapy-basics/README.md

 Example: input:pyt#hon
               output: python

-3) Display a sentence with each word as capitalized form.
+2) Display a sentence with each word as capitalized form.

-2) Display the count of each characters (including both lower case and uppercase)
+3) Display the count of each characters (including both lower case and uppercase)
 Example: p - 4
+		 P - 0
          e - 9